Rouge Hill: A Hidden Gem Outside Toronto Worth Visiting

 Despite the distance to the Toronto city center, getting to Rouge Hill is surprisingly easy.
-There are the Lakeshore East and the Oshawa go train leaving from Union Station every day and arrives at Rouge Hill in 30 minutes.
+The Lakeshore East and Oshawa go train leave from Union Station frequently and arrives at Rouge Hill in 30 minutes.

 As soon as you get off at the Rouge Hill go train station, you will see a part of the waterfront trail that you can start exploring.

 Rough Hill waterfront is part of the long 2,000 kilometers waterfront trail and it is a perfect place to enjoy a lazy afternoon on a beach, picnic, outing with family and friends, and go for a long stroll.

 I frequented there in the summer, walked under the shade of the trees for a few hours, and had most of the beach to myself.
 I saw a few locals there and photographers.
 As I went on weekdays, there were not many people.
 In fact, this place is a true gem and there were less than five people at most on the beach.